Cycling in Cyprus

 Cyprus is criss-crossed with loads of tracks you’ll enjoy exploring by bike.

-And no need to worry about rights of way - you can ride wherever you want
+No need to worry about rights of way – you can ride wherever you want.

 On road or off road, Cyprus is a biking paradise